Mahabharata: Cultural influence

 In the Bhagavad Gita, Krishna explains to Arjuna his duties as a warrior and prince and elaborates on different Yogic and Vedantic philosophies, with examples and analogies.
 This has led to the Gita often being described as a concise guide to Hindu philosophy and a practical, self-contained guide to life.
 In more modern times, Swami Vivekananda, Netaji Subhas Chandra Bose, Bal Gangadhar Tilak, Mahatma Gandhi and many others used the text to help inspire the Indian independence movement.

 It has also inspired several works of modern Hindi literature, such as Ramdhari Singh Dinkar's Rashmirathi, which is a rendition of Mahabharata centered around Karna and his conflicts.
 It was written in 1952, and won the prestigious Jnanpith Award in 1972.

+Modern translations

+The Mahabharata has been translated into English many times.
+Some translations are incomplete.